Thursday, February 8, 2024

 Councilman Supernaw has proven himself to be an outstanding honest representative for our neighborhoods, District 4, and Long Beach.

-His commitments to foster economic growth, enhancing public safety, working on homeless issues, and his famous focus on constituent services alone would be worthy of a reelecting Supernaw to a final third term.
+His commitments to fostering economic growth, enhancing public safety, working on homeless issues, and his famous focus on constituent services alone would be worthy of a reelecting Supernaw to a final third term.

 But there is so much more.

-• Supernaw worked to help acquire “project vouchers” for the new 76 unit residential building at the corner of PCH and Loma.
-The $41 million project was built to provided single apartments for previously unhoused, low-income residents.
-Without the vouchers the project would not have been feasible.
+• Supernaw worked to acquire “project vouchers” for the new 76-unit residential building at the corner of PCH and Loma.
+The $41 million project was built to provide single apartments for previously unhoused, low-income residents.
+Without the vouchers, the project would not have been feasible.

 • Supernaw’s office is the only council office that acts as a clearing house for homeless issues in its own district.
 Supernaw encourages residents to contact his office regarding the Fourth District homeless population to coordinate available services.

-• After the Animal Service Center was added to District 4, Supernaw successfully proposed an amendment to the current 2024 Long Beach City Budget for funds to eliminate the backlog of current and former shelter animals needing spay or neutering.
-The backlog is expected to be eliminatedby this summer.
+• After the Animal Service Center was added to District 4, Supernaw successfully proposed an amendment to the 2024 Long Beach City Budget for funds to eliminate the backlog of current and former shelter animals needing spay or neutering.
+The backlog was eliminated this summer. .
+Supernaw's office also paid for new industrial-grade washing machines to wash blankets and towels needed in caring for the animals.

 • After the sacred Indigenous Peoples site of Puvungna at CSULB was added to District 4, Supernaw has proposed and is working to have the city create a Native American Commission.
 Once instituted, Long Beach will be one of the few municipalities with dedicated Native American representation within a city government.

 • Supernaw’s office is renowned for both its service to residents and its fiscal efficiency.
-Unlike other council offices, Supernaw does not hire local political party insiders, but instead hires competent professionals.
-With a productive and lean professional staff, Supernaw’s average yearly office budget operation savings is 42%.
-Those funds are then invested back into District 4 sidewalks, street repairs and community events.
+Unlike other council offices, Supernaw does not hire local political party insiders but instead hires competent professionals.
+With a productive and lean professional staff, Supernaw’s average yearly office budget operation savings is 46%.
+Those funds are then invested back into District 4 sidewalks, street repairs, and community events.

 • In addition to his famous weekly newsletter and monthly community meetings, Supernaw is a regular featured guest at neighborhood, HOA, and other community meetings.

-Councilman Supernaw’s honesty, approachable demeanor, willingness to listen to and respond to constituents, and his ability to collaborate with colleagues has made him an effective and respected leader.
+Councilman Supernaw’s honesty, approachable demeanor, willingness to listen to and respond to constituents, and his ability to collaborate with colleagues have made him an effective and respected leader.

 Yes!
 Supernaw deserves re-election to a final third term.